Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: EXPERIMENTS

 \subsection{Fair Evaluation Metrics}

 Traditional evaluation methods, limited to the character level, often fail to fairly assess models when mathematical formula images can be interpreted in multiple valid ways.
-The predicted results and ground truth labels may differ at the character level but render identically as images due to functionally equivalent LaTeX commands.
+The predicted results and ground-truth labels may differ at the character level but render identically as images due to functionally equivalent LaTeX commands.

 To overcome this, we propose a simple and efficient evaluation strategy that considers all valid parsing options for functionally equivalent expressions, as shown in Figure~\ref{method_main} (right).
 Our method replaces both the labels and model predictions with equivalent expressions before performing character-level evaluation.
 This approach accommodates a wider range of valid expressions and ensures a more robust and fair evaluation of model performance in recognizing and parsing complex formulas.
-By handling the variability in LaTeX-based formula generation, our strategy enhances the accuracy and fairness of character-level evaluations.
+By handling variability in LaTeX-based formula generation, our strategy enhances the accuracy and fairness of character-level evaluations.
 The character-level evaluation metrics we use include average sample edit distance, BLEU score, and character recall.
 Character recall is defined as $CR = 1 - \frac{\text{Edit Distance}}{\text{Number of Characters}}$.